mstksg/inCode/copy/entries/machines-1.md

 tuple out of the stream.

-One more final step --- because `Stream` has only one constructor and one field, we can make it a `newtype`, which has the exact same semantics/usage as a `data`, but which the compiler can more easily optimize:
+One more final step --- because `Stream` has only one constructor and one field, we can make it a `newtype`, which has similar usage patterns/syntax as a `data`, but which the compiler can more easily optimize:

 ~~~haskell